cdl-geneseo/geneseo-dictionary/C/COVID-19.md

 # COVID-19

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : COVID-19

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun- a virus that began to spread throughout the world at the end of 2019; it is a flu-like illness that has killed millions across the globe; this virus has caused Geneseo students to learn through remote learning with asynchronous, hybrid, and synchronous classes